UPDATED – On February 26, 2021 updated and revised its Frequently asked Questions to the COVID-19 Emergency Temporary Standards.

 On November 19, 2020, the California Occupational Safety and Health Standards Board approved emergency temporary COVID-19 standards (“emergency standards”) for health and safety in the workplace.
-The Office of Administrative Law now has 10 days to review before it adopts the emergency rules as a final regulation and therefore enforceable by Cal-OSHA.

 Who do the Emergency Standards Apply to?